habisl/python-scripts/Array of Records/tests/README.md

-This files were just for testing.
-Not the main files.
+This is kind of placeholer for unit test.
+Not finalized